StavromulaBeta/ersatz/README.md

 ## Build

-First make sure you have a working C compiler and install headers for libCurl, libXML2 (AT LEAST 2.9.13), libSDL2, libSDL2-image, and libSDL2-ttf.
+First make sure you have a working C compiler and install headers for libCurl, libXML2 (AT LEAST 2.9.13, webpages will appear blank on earlier versions), libSDL2, libSDL2-image, and libSDL2-ttf.
 Then run

 ```
 make